 Who will win the 2012 election?
 The evidence says Obama

-President Barack Obama and former Gov. Mitt Romney—along with their myriad surrogates, advisors and official and unofficial campaign wingmen—worked deep in the final night of the contentious 2012 campaign spinning predictions for the outcome of today’s election, preparing for the blame game that will follow bitter disappointment certain for millions who vote for the losing candidate, and making a frantic final scramble for votes.
+President Barack Obama and former Gov. Mitt Romney—along with their myriad surrogates, order advisors and official and unofficial campaign wingmen—worked deep in the final night of the contentious 2012 campaign spinning predictions for the outcome of today’s election, online preparing for the blame game that will follow bitter disappointment certain for millions who vote for the losing candidate, patient and making a frantic final scramble for votes.

 For months, this race was described as a grueling duel between candidates who each were viewed less than enthusiastically by even their own base of supporters—a grinding battle of attrition by two flawed and not-so-inspiring men.
 Yet in the last days and hours of the campaign, something very different appeared to be happening.
 As Romney, Obama and their allies raced through a whirlwind of appearances across the key battleground states, the campaign transformed as they were by raucous crowds of often staggering size.

 Romney closed his day in New Hampshire before more than 12,000 ecstatic supporters.
 Earlier, the Republican made a swift visit to Bucks County, Pennsylvania, part of a last ditch effort to put in play the 20 electoral votes held by a state long assumed to be solidly in the Democratic column.
 He was greeted by a crowd of 30,000, according to local reporters.